 How to test it: Ask all stakeholders about how content might grow over time in the product.
 Will you support more static content?
 Will the architecture need to support videos?

-How to test it: Just make sure that your design isn’t mixing more than two type families.
-You should also make sure that the families you chose are properly matched (learn more here).
+How to test it: Make sure that your design isn’t mixing more than two type families.
+It would help if you also made sure that the families you chose are properly matched (learn more here).

-Why it matters: Again, it’s not a fixed rule – you could in theory use smaller sizes for very specific purposes – but generally speaking readability is severely reduced for sizes below 12 pixels.
+Why it matters: Again, it’s not a fixed rule – you could, in theory, use smaller sizes for particular purposes – but generally speaking, readability is severely reduced for sizes below 12 pixels.

 How to test it: Check all your content and make sure that the fonts used for them are sized at at least 12 pixels.

 18. Reserve uppercase words for labels, headers, or acronyms

 Why it matters: Limiting the use of uppercase words is known to facilitate understanding – it is less visually heavy and easier for the user to digest.
 It should be used specifically for emphasis or very restricted cases – acronyms, for example.

 How to test it: Run a thorough content check and make sure that uppercase words are limited to either only headers, labels, or acronyms.